machdep/nrf5340/README.md

 This is a demo for Bluetooth LE on nRF5340.
 Nordic libble controller s140 is used in this demo.

-Current status: advertising, establishing connection and pairing works fine (tested with Xiaomi MI9 Lite).
-Pairing after successful pairing/unpairing does not work until nRF5340 restart.
+Current status: advertising, establishing connection and pairing works fine.
+Re-pair after successful pair/unpair works fine too.
+Tested with Xiaomi MI9 Lite (android), not tested with iPhones.
+This application requests current time from android using CTS profile.
+Install nRF Connect application to android and setup CTS GATT service to enable (androids do not have it by default).

 BLE host-layer library is included to the main core app, Nordic link-layer library has set up on the network core.